- What Is

-*Williams syndrome facts medical author: Charles Patrick Davis, MD, PhD
+*Williams syndrome definition and facts medical author: Charles Patrick Davis, MD, PhD

 - About 1 in 7,500 to 20,000 people have Williams syndrome.